STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning: Details of annotation

 \textbf{hateful} -- \textit{Reference}:~\cite{kiela2020hateful} -- A direct or indirect attack on people based on characteristics, including ethnicity, race, nationality, immigration status, religion, caste, sex, gender identity, sexual orientation, and disability or disease.
-Attack is defined as violent or dehumanizing (comparing people to non-human things, e.g., animals) speech, statements of inferiority, and calls for exclusion or segregation.
-Mocking hate crime is also considered hateful.\\ \textbf{dangerous} -- \textit{Reference\footnote{\url{https://www.dangerousspeech.org/dangerous-speech}}} -- A text, meme or speech which is not hateful but uses any form of expression that can increase the risk of its audience to condone or participate in violence against members of another group will be considered as dangerous.\\ \textbf{offensive} -- \textit{References}:~\cite{roy2023probing,mathew2022hatexplainbenchmarkdatasetexplainable} -- A text, meme or speech which is neither hateful, nor dangerous but uses abusive slurs or derogatory terms will be considered as offensive.\\ \textbf{toxic} -- \textit{Reference}: PerspectiveAPI\footnote{\url{https://developers.perspectiveapi.com/s/about-the-api-model-cards?language=en_US}} -- A rude, disrespectful, or unreasonable comment that is likely to make you leave a discussion.\\ \textbf{normal} -- A meme which is not toxic and follows social norms.
+'Attack' is defined as violent or dehumanising (comparing people to non-human things, e.g., animals) speech, statements of inferiority, and calls for exclusion or segregation.
+Mocking hate crime is also considered hateful.\\ \textbf{dangerous} -- \textit{Reference\footnote{\url{https://www.dangerousspeech.org/dangerous-speech}}} -- A text, meme or speech which is not hateful but uses any form of expression that can increase the risk of its audience to condone or participate in violence against members of another group will be considered dangerous.\\ \textbf{offensive} -- \textit{References}:~\cite{roy2023probing, Mathew_Saha_Yimam_Biemann_Goyal_Mukherjee_2021} -- A text, meme or speech which is neither hateful nor dangerous but uses abusive slurs or derogatory terms will be considered offensive.\\ \textbf{toxic} -- \textit{Reference}: PerspectiveAPI\footnote{\href{https://developers.perspectiveapi.com/s/about-the-api-model-cards?language=en_US}{Perspective API Model Card}} -- A rude, disrespectful, or unreasonable comment that is likely to make you leave a discussion.\\ \textbf{normal} -- A meme which is not toxic and follows social norms.

-\subsubsection{Safety guidelines}
+\subsection{Safety guidelines}

-Primarily, we performed the following steps to keep our annotators mentally safe with such contents:\\ \textbf{(i)} Only 50 samples per day were provided to them, wherein we updated the PDF and added corresponding samples in the Google sheet.\\ \textbf{(ii)} We conducted 15 minutes of daily mental well-being sessions in our daily scrum, by adopting various online activities suggested by WHO\footnote{\url{https://www.who.int/news-room/feature-stories/mental-well-being-resources-for-the-public}}.\\ \textbf{(iii)} We also asked the annotators to agree to the data source platform's terms and policies.
+Primarily, we performed the following steps to keep our annotators mentally safe with such content:\\ \textbf{(i)} Only 50 samples per day were provided to them, wherein we updated the PDF and added corresponding samples in the Google sheet.\\ \textbf{(ii)} We conducted 15 minutes of daily mental well-being sessions in our daily scrum by adopting various online activities suggested by WHO. \footnote{https://www.who.int/news-room/feature-stories/mental-well-being-resources-for-the-public}\\ \textbf{(iii)} We also asked the annotators to agree to the data source platform's terms and policies.
 Further, we strictly ensured that they did not disclose the identity of users in the provided Google sheet.